 - Collect and publish case studies and share learnings

-- Curriculum and training materials will be consolidated, curated and hosted on WebJunction under CC BY-SA 4.0 in spring 2018
+- Consolidate and curate curriculum and training materials, which are hosted on WebJunction under CC BY-SA 4.0

 This work is licensed under a Creative Commons Attribution 3.0 United States License